Rayane1997/stage/httpd.md

      COPY    index.html /usr/local/apache2/htdocs/
      VOLUME /usr/docker

-once the docker file is created you can build your image and create a personalized message in the index file. but before enter in the directory
+once the docker file is created you can build your image and create a personalized message in the index file. the file index.html need to be on the same directory as the Dockerfile elsewhere you need to put theentire path.

         cd http
         echo " bonjour , le conteneur est en marche"  > index.html
         Docker build -t http:pull .